‘(The larger works demonstrate) a refreshing talent and immediacy…

-Studied on a Foundation course in Wallasey (the college is now a housing estate, which really makes it feel relegated to ancient history), and then a Fine Art degree in Stoke-on-Trent (Staffordshire Uni), followed ten years later by an M.A Illustration: Authorial Practice at Falmouth College of Arts.
-His tutors included Joe Mcgilivray, Terry Shave, Stephen Boyd, Steve Braund, amongst others, plus meetings with David Shrigley, Ben Katchor, Andrjez Klimowski.
+Studied on a Foundation course in Wallasey, and then a Fine Art degree in Stoke-on-Trent (Staffordshire Uni), followed ten years later by an M.A Illustration: Authorial Practice at Falmouth College of Arts.
+My tutors included Joe Mcgilivray, Terry Shave, Stephen Boyd, Steve Braund, amongst others, plus meetings with David Shrigley, Ben Katchor, Andrjez Klimowski.

-Two of the main memories from Stoke are of playing guitar in the students union bar and spending a lot of time in ‘The Roaches’ – craggy hills at the start of the Peak District, half an hour/an hours bus journey away.
-This area strengthened his interest in landscape and he gravitated towards a kind of work that was less in the traditional European painterly school of art and more in the outdoor pursuits side of things via what you could call ‘Land Art’.
+Two of the main memories from Stoke are of playing guitar in the students union bar and spending a lot of time in ‘The Roaches’ (see ‘Land Art’).
+This area strengthened my interest in landscape and I gravitated towards a kind of work that was less in the traditional European painterly school of art and more in the outdoor pursuits side of things.
+At Falmouth the work shifted dramatically towards carefully planned-out, small, mostly black and white drawings that had an emphasis on narrative and of combining the ordinary everyday with the absurd.
+It’s funny how the wildness of the Cornish landscape was denied or ignored and there was a certain feeling of purposely repressing energy or expression during the endeavour to create something extremely succinct, focussed as I was on ‘tight’, colourless drawings.

-Below is his statement that encapsulates the core of his larger, landscape-based paintings over the last two years, drawing partly from elements that were apparent from the early ’90’s.
-It was put together towards the end of his year-long residency at Metal Culture, Edge Hill Station, Liverpool (2014 – 2015)
+Below is a statement that encapsulates the core of my larger, landscape-based paintings over the last two years, drawing partly from elements that were apparent from the early ’90’s.
+It was put together by myself and Jenny Porter of the Metal team, towards the end of my year-long residency at Metal Culture, Edge Hill Station, Liverpool (2014 – 2015)

 Rob D Davies